CodeSpent/twitch-toolbox/README.md

 ## Usage

+### Linux
+Download the latest release binary.

+Make the binary executable by navigating to the saved directory.
+`chmod +x clip-manager`

+### Windows
+Download the latest releast binary, and run the executable.

+### CLI Usage
 1. First run `clip-manager setup` to set up the cli.
 2. Run `clip-manager download` to download all your clips.
 3. Profit.